-The studio was appointed to, as we see it, add a layer of intervention to the architecturally important and still relevant, grade II listed Hallgate in Blackheath, London.
+The studio was appointed, as we see it, to add a layer of intervention to the architecturally important and still relevant, grade II listed Hallgate in Blackheath, London.

-Following our earlier works to a 1957 Span apartment in nearby The Priory, and subsequent project in The Hall, we see this as an appropriate time to evaluate our approach and to crystallise how these homes can be further honed, maintained and enhanced; to continue their reputation as exemplary models for living.
+Following our earlier works to a 1957 Span apartment in nearby The Priory, and subsequent project in The Hall, we saw this as an appropriate time to evaluate our approach and to crystallise how these homes can be further honed, maintained and enhanced; to continue their reputation as exemplary models for living.

 In parallel with the more poetic strands of our approach, this third endeavour enabled us to grapple further with general modernisation and associated challenges, including critical improvements to thermal performance and the necessary upgrading of internal services.